arduino/docs-content/content/micropython/01.basics/04.micropython-basics/micropython-basics.md

 ***There are some differences between MicroPython and Python, which mostly concern standard library and types, but also some language-level features.***

-After you download Arduino Lab for Micropython from the Arduino Labs page, click the file for your system, extract and run the application.
+After you download Arduino Lab for MicroPython from the Arduino Labs page, click the file for your system, extract and run the application.
 The interface is similar to Arduino IDE.

 First of all, we need to connect our board to the computer via USB.